rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Machine_Architecture.md

 ## 1952 - IAS Machine

 A more practical Turing Complete computer, team behind it headed by von Neumann.
-Program not hard wired into machine, instead in storage.
+Program not hard-wired into machine, instead in storage.

 ## von Neumann Architecture